giftpasay/giftpasay.github.io/_posts/2025-06-08-the-power-of-pentecost.md

 ## The Call to Receive and Respond

-Pastor Sael concluded with a powerful invitation for believers to:
+The sermon concluded with a powerful invitation for believers to:

 ### Prepare Your Hearts